Aryan0679/Azure-SOC-Lab/README.md

 ## Overview
 This project demonstrates an end-to-end **Security Operations Center (SOC) workflow** in Microsoft Azure.
 The lab simulates a vulnerable VM environment to detect and visualize **brute-force and credential-stuffing attacks** using Microsoft Sentinel.

-As a freshman, I paired this hands-on lab with my **Network+ and Security+ knowledge**, building real-world skills in log ingestion, detection, alerting, and visualization.

 ---